 SUM IT UP

-If you want to manage money trading options, then you must understand how to manage your Greeks.
+If you want to trade options, then you must understand how to manage your Greeks.
 This is only done by managing higher order Greeks.
 Vega is managed by Vomma and Vanna.
 Delta is managed by Gamma and Charm.

 We’ve been using higher order Greeks since 2009.
 Let us show you how it’s done.
-We can keep you safe and profitable.
 As always, best of luck with your trading, and we hope to see you in class soon!